katherinejlu/ece3400/Milestone2.md

 Materials used:

--breadboard
+- breadboard
--wires
+- wires
--long distance sensor
+- long distance sensor
--short distance sensor
+- short distance sensor
--Arduino Uno
+- Arduino Uno
--USB serial cable
+- USB serial cable

 For this milestone, we implemented distance sensing.
 We had two sensor options:  long range and short range.
 We at first decided that we wanted to try to use a combination of both sensors, as the short range would detect